Royal-Botanic-Gardens-Victoria/VicMicrobiome/technical_report.md

 ### Sampling effort and further research

-- Despite the extensive sampling, 56% of fungal OTUs were detected in only one sample.
-This indicates that a much more extensive sampling is needed to capture the diversity of soil fungi in Victoria.
+- Despite the large sample size, 56% of fungal OTUs were detected in only one sample.
+Species accumulation curves indicate that only a small portion of fungal diversity was detected and sampling effort needs to be extended over more sites and replicates per sites (for example at different time points throughout the year) to capture the diversity of soil fungi in Victoria.
 - 50% of fungal OTUs could not be assigned to a functional guild due to insufficent taxonomic identification.
-This emphazises the gap of knowledge about soil fungi in Victoria and the need to conduct more specimen-based research, integrating both species descriptions and DNA sequencing, to aid the identification of soil microorganisms from eDNA samples.
-Such knowledge is critical for eDNA monitoring that depend on databases with accurate sequence identification [(Truong et al. 2017)](https://doi.org/10.1111/nph.14509).
+This emphazises the gap of knowledge about soil fungi in Victoria and the need to conduct more specimen-based research, integrating new species descriptions and DNA sequencing, to aid the identification of soil microorganisms and functions from eDNA samples.
+Such knowledge is critical for eDNA studies and soil health monitoring that depend on databases with accurate sequence identification [(Truong et al. 2017)](https://doi.org/10.1111/nph.14509).